Skip to main content

 The Conductor of Cellular Activity

-This entire, intricate process of is governed by a complex network of signaling molecules.
+This entire, intricate process of bone remodeling is governed by a complex network of signaling molecules.
 Among the most powerful conductors of this cellular orchestra is estrogen.
 Estrogen functions as a primary signaling hormone that maintains the delicate balance between bone formation and bone resorption.

 Its presence sends a clear message throughout the skeletal system to favor the activity of the builders, the osteoblasts.
 Estrogen encourages their proliferation, enhances their bone-building functions, and even extends their lifespan.
 Simultaneously, it acts as a restraining influence on the demolition crew, the osteoclasts.